 Using the MBTI as the Brush to Paint all Personality Testing is Limited

-Not all personality assessments are created equal, nor are they all intended for making decisions about job applicants or employees.
-Unfortunately, the opinions of your contributors cast all personality assessments as subjugating and discriminatory.
-Even worse, you presented these opinions and views as undeniable evidence.
-You subtlety mentioned the Big 5 personality traits but largely neglected to differentiate between the Big Five and other established facets of personality and the MBTI.
+Not all personality and behavior assessments are created equal, nor are they all intended for making decisions about job applicants or employees.
+Unfortunately, the opinions of your contributors portrayed all personality assessments as subjugating and discriminatory.
+Worse, you presented these opinions and views as undeniable evidence.
+You subtly mentioned the Big Five personality traits, but largely neglected to differentiate between the Big Five and other established facets of personality and the MBTI.

-While we can empathize with the case studies presented, you failed to highlight the merits of science-based and non-discriminatory methods of assessment and did not differentiate such tools from those that are neither psychometrically sound nor legally defensible.
-As psychologists we recognize there are serious issues with the use of poorly developed and/or administered assessments; however, we painstakingly warn about such instruments and spend years developing valid and reliable tools and evaluating their utility and fairness.
-We also recognize that no single assessment is a “magic bullet” and strive to ensure the assessment processes are managed with care by trained and competent professionals.
+While we can empathize with the case studies presented, “Persona” failed to highlight the merits of science-based and non-discriminatory methods of personality assessment, and did not differentiate such tools from those that are neither psychometrically sound nor legally defensible.
+As psychologists, we recognize there are serious issues with the use of poorly developed and/or administered assessments; however, we painstakingly warn about such instruments and spend years developing valid and reliable tools and evaluating their utility and fairness.
+We also recognize that no single test or assessment is a “magic bullet”; we strive to ensure that assessment processes are managed with care by trained and competent professionals.

 You Failed to Discuss the Large Body of Research Supporting the Use of Personality Assessment, especially when Paired with Cognitive Ability Tests

 While cognitive ability generally accounts for the greatest amount of variance in task performance, decades of scientific research and practitioner case studies illustrate that selection processes inclusive of personality assessment tend to explain more variability in work performance than do cognitive ability measures alone.